Table of Contents

 There are 3 types of rules: meter validation rules, site validation rules, and allocation rules.

 Meter rules are used to calculate the consumption of one or more meters.
-By default, the consumption is the difference between the meter indexes.
-However, in some cases, the calculation is more complex, and specific rules must be applied.
+By default, consumption is the difference between the meter indexes.
+However, in some cases, the calculation is more complicated, and specific rules must be applied.

 These rules can have a start and end date to limit their effect over time.